Back to Insights

 Large Addressable Market

 VCs target markets with potential to exceed $1 billion in size.
 Even capturing 10-20% of such markets creates venture-scale outcomes.
-Demonstrate clear path to significant market share in growing sectors.

 Scalable Business Model

 Economics must support rapid growth without proportional cost increases.
 Software, marketplaces, and network effect businesses often fit this profile.
-Service businesses with linear scaling rarely attract VC interest.

 Exceptional Founding Team

 VCs invest in people as much as ideas.
 Strong teams combine domain expertise, complementary skills, previous startup experience, and demonstrated ability to execute.
-Technical co-founders are typically essential for technology companies.

 Product-Market Fit Evidence